Skip to Content

 This series teaches caregivers how to navigate the responsibilities of caring for someone with dementia.
 It features five topics: building foundations of caregiving, supporting independence, communicating effectively, responding to dementia-related behaviors, and exploring care and support services.

-Building Foundations Communicating Effectively Exploring Care and Support Services Responding to Dementia-Related Behaviors Supporting Independence
+Building Foundations of Caregiving Communicating Effectively Exploring Care and Support Services Responding to Dementia-Related Behaviors Supporting Independence

-Join us for our free First Responders: Approaching Alzheimer's Professional Training program that will help prepare you to respond to common calls involving a person with dementia.
+As a first responder, it’s critical to understand how to best approach situations involving someone living with dementia.
+Join us for our First Responders: Approaching Alzheimer's Professional Training program that will help prepare you to respond to common calls involving a person living with dementia.

 Healthy Living for Your Brain and Body